sohfix/audiosrc-o1/docs/README.md

   - Progress bars and rich formatting with the `rich` library.
   - Comprehensive error handling and logging for debugging.
 - **Setup Automation**:
-  - Auto-configure dependencies using the `setup` command.
+  - Autoconfigure dependencies using the `setup` command.
   - INI file walkthrough for user customization.
 - **Cross-Platform Compatibility**:
   - Designed to work on Linux, macOS, and Windows systems.